GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 RoboTorq is not an abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.

-It formalizes the economic cost of compute and robotic labor into a **physically defined monetary unit**, where each minted token is tied to real productive work.
+Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.

-Rooted in physics, expanded by AI, governed by sharp equations —
+Torq Theory formalizes the economic cost of compute and robotic labor into a **physically anchored monetary unit**, where each minted token is tied to real productive work.
+But this happens without the currency shortages associated with old hard currencies or the inherent inflationary tendencies of fiat currency.

-**Torq Theory** turns economics into an exact science of energy-value exchange.
+Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.

 [Project Asimov on Github is designing a simulator](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md) to provide an economic research sandbox.
-Project Asimov is open source and contributors are welcome.
+Project Asimov is open source, and contributors are welcome.